Improving mineral-resource governance to promote peace and security in Africa’s Great Lakes Region

 The project supports implementing the ICGLR Strategic Plan 2022-2026 by:

-• Promoting sustainable mineral resource supply chains.
-To this end, the project supports the regional certification mechanism (RCM) to prove the conflict-free origin of mineral resources and further develops and professionalises ICGLR’s services in the area of mineral resources.
+• promoting sustainable mineral resource supply chains.
+To this end, the project supports the regional certification mechanism (RCM) to prove the conflict-free origin of mineral resources and further develops and professionalises the ICGLR’s services in this area.

 • assisting in the establishment of a mediation coordination mechanism and the development of integrated training content on Mental Health and Psycho-Social Support (MHPSS).